safeliquids/map-is-done/docs/config_file_format.md

     - `"weather"` - weather type; must be a string one of `"clear"`, `"rain"` or `"thunder"`
     - `"duration"` (optional) - `"forever"` or number of ticks this weather should remain for.
 Default is `"forever"`.
+If a number is given, it must be positive.